oslab-swrc/StarChart/README.md

 We will update the source code of StarChart when our paper is published.

+StarChart has MIT license, `src/lib/parallel_hashmap` is the external library which has Apache License 2.0
 ### Requirement List
 1. Need dataset read wrapper for new dataset
-2. # of threads are now hardcoded.
+2. Hardcoded \# of threads to utilize

 ### How to run
 ```bash